 From the Legislative Budget Board.
 To view archived editions, scroll down and click on "More State Budgets."
 Drop-down menu for "Select a Texas State Budget" has 1986-1987 to the present.

 Summary of Legislative Budget Estimates

-From the Legislative Budget Board's Budget page.
+From the Legislative Budget Board's State Budget page.
 Click on the current link to "Budget Documents by Session."
 Available from the 76th Legislature (2000-2001) to the present.
 Select desired legislature.
 Path to Budget Estimates will vary by legislative session.
-For example, 2018-2019 House Summary of Legislative Budget Estimates is under the tab "LBB Recommended: House" and then the link to "Summaries."
-The 2018-2019 Senate Summary is under the tab "LLB Recommended: Senate."
+For example, 2018-2019 House Summary PDF document of Legislative Budget Estimates is under the tab "LBB Recommended: House" and then the link to "Summaries."
+The 2018-2019 Senate Summary PDF document is under the tab "LLB Recommended: Senate."
 The 84th Legislature (2016-2017) links are under the tabs for "Introduced: House" and "Introduced Senate."
 The only link for the 79th Legislature (2006-2007) is under the tab for "Introduced: House."
 The only link for the 78th Legislature (2004-2005) is under the tab for "Introduced."